-To check out our full programme please follow the Friday/Saturday/Sunday links above.
-For those who want to ensure seeing all artworks, events and performances then please view The Coach Trip programme.
-Join The Coach Trip, hosted by artist duo Hunt and Darton, for a witty take on the holiday bus tour to experience the adventure of the city.
-The tour will pass by some of Milton Keynes' most significant cultural, heritage and architectural sites, guiding guests on a journey to visit and partake in the events, installations and talks presented during the Groundwork Weekender.
+All events were free and the programme encouraged both arts and non-arts audiences to engage with the work and meet the artists behind their creation.
+Audiences had the choice to navigate their way around the programme and city, independently or, alternatively as part of a collectively journey touring around the artworks sited across the city.
+The tour, titled The Coach Trip, was hosted by artist duo Hunt and Darton, providing a witty take on the holiday bus tour as a way to experience the adventure of the city.
+The tour took in some of Milton Keynes' most significant cultural, heritage and architectural sites, as well as guiding guests on a journey to visit and partake in the events, installations and talks presented during the Groundwork Weekender.

 For more information on the eleven unique artworks created by our Groundwork artists please visit:

-Download a copy of our programme here:
+Download a copy of the weekender programme here:

-The Weekender is part of Groundwork, developed by artist collective Tracing the Pathway.
+The Weekender was part of Groundwork, developed by artist collective Tracing the Pathway.
 Groundwork is a performance and research project about Milton Keynes, which curates unique artworks for the town, supports the development of artists, and provides a platform artists to make deep, long-lasting connection the city.
 This programme, in parallel to the Weekender, has been generously supported with funding from Arts Council England, Milton Keynes Community Foundation, Pedalling Culture, Milton Keynes Arts Centre and Sharing Culture: MK, and has been supported by Studio Chehade, Arts and Heritage Alliance Milton Keynes and MK Biergarten.